OpenExonaut/qbrt/README.md

 npm install -g qbrt
 ```

-Installing it also installs a Gecko runtime (currently a nightly build
+Installing it also installs a Gecko runtime (currently Firefox 52.9.0esr for
-of Firefox, but in the future it could be a stable build of Firefox
-or a custom Gecko runtime).
+Windows or InterWeb for macOS).
 Its simplest use is then to invoke the *run*
 command with a URL:

 ```bash